 Association: Civil society in Germany consists of 616,000 non-profits, foundations and community groups, ranging from sports clubs, to faith communities, environmental organisations and professional associations.
 They are also called “the third sector”.
 The freedom of association is protected by the constitution, the German Basic Law (Art.
 9).

 There is no Publish What You Pay coalition in Germany.
 CSOs working on the EITI are organically organised as a result of the EITI process.
-The coordinating role rotates among the CSOs that are MSG members and receive government funding.A civil society coalition called AK Rohstoffe works on Germany’s raw material policy from a development perspective.
+The coordinating role rotates among the CSOs that are MSG members.
+CSOs are funded by state institutions to enable them in taking part of the German EITI process.
+MSG-Members of CSOs are not funded.
+A civil society coalition called AK Rohstoffe works on Germany’s raw material policy from a development perspective.
 They are represented on the MSG through Forum on Environment and Development, which is itself an umbrella NGO.

 In Germany, about 7.4 million people are organised in labour unions.
 Labour unions emerged as organisation of civil society to demand better working conditions and are an elementary feature of the German political landscape.
 They continue to represent worker’s rights and interest.
 The main labour union in the representing (among other sectors, the) extractive industry is Industriegewerkschaft Bergbau, Chemie, Energie (Mining, Chemical and Energy Union, IG BCE in short)).
 The Union has 637.600 members.

 Engagement: The German government actively reached out to CSOs in the MSG establishment process.
-In the establishment phase of the MSG (July 2014), the government (BMWi), together with GIZ, invited civil society organisations (CSOs) to a roundtable to inform about the EITI, the opportunities and the role of MSG members from civil society.
+In the establishment phase of the MSG (July 2014), the government (BMWi) invited civil society organisations (CSOs) to a roundtable to inform about the EITI, the opportunities and the role of MSG members from civil society.
 The invitation had been sent to an open CSO distribution list of 26 persons as identified in the feasibility study for German EITI candidature and CSO members were encouraged by the BMWi to further disseminate the invitation to potentially interested actors.
 The information on the round table was also publicly available on the Germany EITI website.
 It is upon the invitation of the government that the trade union IG BCE was invited to participate in the MSG.

 MSG meeting minutes demonstrate that civil society members participate actively in implementation.
 Stakeholder consultations confirmed that many of the elements of the 2016 EITI Report that go beyond the Standard were proposed by civil society.
-CSOs also participated in drafting the report.
-Civil society has engaged in outreach efforts by presenting the EITI Report in their conference on raw material policy in October 2017.
+CSOs also took on an important role in drafting the report and other documents e.g. the Open Data Concept.
+Civil society has engaged in several outreach efforts among others by presenting the EITI Report in their conference on raw material policy in October 2017.
+Full list of outreach activities is provided in the annual progress reports.